coremaze/Miuchiz-Handheld-USB-Utilities/README.md

 #### `HandheldCore.py` contains the `Handheld` class which deals with all low level interactions with the Miuchiz handheld device.

-  Classmethod `Handheld.FindHandhelds()` will return a list of drives of all Miuchiz handhelds connected.
+  Classmethod `Handheld.FindHandhelds()` will return a list of valid `Handheld`s connected to the computer.

   Method `Handheld.IsHandheld()` determines if the associated drive is a Miuchiz device.